TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-05-how-to-convert-latte-to-twig-templates-in-27-regular-expressions.md

 It will find all the `*.twig` files, look for Latte code in it and if that matches, it will convert it to Twig.
 That way your `*.latte` files will keep Latte as long as you don't rename them.

 I'd link you to [README](http://github.com/symplify/lattetotwigconverter) now for more, but actually, there is no more, this is all the usage.

+How does this set work in real project?
+Just see [the PR to this website](https://github.com/TomasVotruba/tomasvotruba.cz/pull/380).

+...

 ## Twig To Latte Converter?